hakluke/bug-bounty-standards/README.md

 Please contribute by opening GitHub issues.
 All reasonable issues submitted will remain open for a minimum of 30 days for comments.

+Your issue should state an opinion, e.g.

+- I feel that a scenario should be added for when a hacker reaches out directly to the program directly instead of reporting through the provided platform.
+- I feel that a scenario should be added for one party is abusive to another.
+- I feel that the resolution for scenario 4 should be changed to "hacker is able to publicly disclose vulnerability after 120 days of non-response".

+Comments on the issue are welcome by anyone, but must be constructive and unemotional.
+Abusive behaviour will not be tolerated.

 # The Table